 The stage instructions are given in square

-> brackets.
+brackets.

 Scene: In Dan's lounge.
 Dan is lying on the sofa watching a soccer match on the TV.
-His mother and father are looking concerned because Dan is not doing his homework.
+His mother and father are looking concerned has a soccer because Dan is not doing his homowork.